jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 # Convergence Criteria

-There are several diagnostics for quantifying convergence, but the most commonly used one is the Gelman-Rubin diagnostic {% cite gelman1992 %}.
-Note that this diagnostic requires that the parameter in question must be *approximately normal*.
+There are several diagnostics for quantifying convergence, but the Gelman-Rubin diagnostic {% cite gelman1992 %} is most commonly used.
+The Gelman-Rubin diagnostic requires that the parameter in question must be *approximately normal*.

 Convergence is assessed by parameter (one parameter may have converged, but a second parameter may not have).
 Here *i* indicates the MCMC iteration, and *j* indicates the chain number.
 Note that the *burn-in* portion of a MCMC simulation is not included in the calculation of this diagnostic.
+The Gelman-Rubin diagnostic is calculated as follows.

-First, the variance of a single chain of a parameter is calculated
+First, the variance of each chain of a parameter is calculated

 $$s_j^2 = \frac{1}{n-1}\sum_i^n(\theta_{ij}-\bar{\theta}_j)^2$$

-The within chain variance is simply the mean of these variances or
+Next, the within chain variance is calculated by taking the mean of these variances

 $$W=\frac{1}{m}\sum_i^m s_j^2$$